AdguardTeam/AdguardKnowledgeBase/pages/02.general/16.adguard-translations/docs.en.md

 - Approve the high-quality translations and disapprove the bad ones;
 - Look after the relevance of the translations;
-- Participation in discussions in comments etc.
+- Participate in discussions in comment section etc.

 So, ask moderators any questions regarding the translations on Oneskyapp.